Kalmar Castle: Restoration

 In 1856, architect Fredrik Wilhelm Scholander (1816–1881) initiated reconstruction/restoration work at Kalmar Castle.
 His pupil Helgo Zettervall continued restoring Kalmar Castle in the 1880s.
 Architect Carl Möller drew up the plans and other documents.
 The work began in 1885 and by 1891 the castle had gained the silhouette it bears today.
-In 1919 professor Martin Olsson was charged with the continuing restoration of earthworks, the moat, the bridge and the drawbridge.
+In 1919 Professor Martin Olsson was charged with the continuing restoration of earthworks, the moat, the bridge and the drawbridge.
 Work continued until 1941, when the castle was once more surrounded by water.
 Today, it is one of Sweden's best preserved renaissance castles and is open to the public.

+SVT's Luciamorgon in December 2023 was celebrated inside the castle.